MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Logging_Windows.md

 To enable a Protected Event Logging policy, deploy a public key to all machines that have event log data to protect.
-The corresponding private key is used to post-process the event logs at a more secure location such as a central event log collector, or [SIEM][] aggregator.
+The corresponding private key is used to post-process the event logs at a more secure location such as a central event log collector, or [SIEM][SIEM] aggregator.
 You can set up SIEM in Azure.
 For more information, see [Generic SIEM integration](/cloud-app-security/siem).

 ### Enabling Protected Event Logging via Group Policy